I’m going to do a 3- part series on markup vs gross margin, and why you need to understand the difference between the two.

 I know most of you know how to calculate the correct markup to use in establishing the sales price for your service or work.
 If you don’t, read the book, buy the software, or watch the class.
 Many of you also know how to calculate the correct gross margin to set your sales price if you prefer to do it that way.

 You should be able to get all the numbers you need to calculate your markup from your own profit and loss statements.
 If you can’t, it’s time for a frank discussion with the person doing your books.
 It is difficult if not impossible to make financial decisions for your business if you don’t have good information.
-If you have a question about this, please give me a call to discuss.

 - Remodeling Contractors = 1.50 – 1.70 +